Deir Alla: Archaeology

-At the end of the 1964 campaign, 11 clay tablets, 3 inscribed in a West Semitic Early Caananite script, 7 bearing only dots, and one uninscribed, were discovered.
+At the end of the 1964 campaign, 11 clay tablets, 3 inscribed in a West Semitic Early Canaanite script, 7 bearing only dots, and one uninscribed, were discovered.
 The tablets were found in the destruction layer of storerooms dated by a cartouche of Queen Twosret of Egypt to around 1200 BC.
 Earlier objects were also found there so the tablets may well predate the destruction.
 In the later excavations several more clay tablets were found, for a total of 15.

 The Balaam inscription

 The 1967 excavation revealed a many-chambered structure that had also been destroyed by earthquake, during the Persian period at the site.
 On a wall was written a story relating visions of the seer of the gods "Balʿam son of Beʿor" (Balaam son of Beor), who may be the same Balʿam son of Beʿor mentioned in Numbers 22–24 and in other passages of the Bible.
 The Deir Alla Balaam is associated with "a god bearing the name Shgr, 'Shadday' gods and goddesses, and with the goddess Ashtar."

 It reflects the oldest example of story from a biblical book (Numbers) written in a West Semitic alphabetic script, and is considered the oldest piece of West Semitic literature transmitted in a still debated Semitic language.
 The Deir Alla Inscription is datable to ca. 840–760 BCE; it was written in red and black inks on a plastered wall; 119 pieces of inked plaster were recovered.
 The wall, near the summit of the tell, was felled by yet another tremor.